 WATCH ON BBC SELECT: THE LIES DROP

-	Each week, BBC Select brings you a curated collection of three awe-inspiring documentaries as well as an exclusive Take on a subject from a global thinker.
+Every other week, BBC Select brings you a curated collection of three awe-inspiring documentaries as well as an exclusive Take on a subject from a global thinker.
 We unpack topical and culturally relevant themes, and offer diverse perspectives on these subjects.

 This week: how do we separate fact from fiction?

 - Author Malcolm Gladwell considers why humans are bad at detecting liars.